Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

-In recent years, live streaming has completely changed the way we use computer games for entertainment.
-Social networks have made it much easier to find fellow players and share our gaming experience in real-time.
-This gave the gaming industry a strong boost and introduced new ways to profit.
+In recent years, live streaming has completely changed how we use computer games for entertainment.
+Social media made finding friends and players easier and sharing our gaming experience in real-time.
+This boosted the gaming industry and introduced new ways to profit.

 The streaming giant Twitch.tv best illustrates the trend.
-The site is now home to many broadcasters and viewers, who share strong passion for games.
-This is illustrated by recent Twitch stats which show there are around 15 million daily users.
-This amounts to a huge online community that presents marketers with a wealth of opportunities.
+The site is now home to broadcasters and viewers with a strong passion for games.
+Recent stats reveal Twitch has 31 million daily users, offering marketers opportunities in the vast online community.

-So we’ve decided to give you these amazing Twitch statistics.
+With that in mind, we’ve decided to give you these fantastic Twitch statistics.
 They will help you navigate through the fascinating world of live online gaming.

 Before we dig deep into the numbers, here are some amazing facts to get you up to speed: